 In-block limits for FDD MFCN Base Station

-An in-block e.i.r.p. limit for BS is not necessary as long as the “BS FDD to BS TDD” scenario does not need to be addressed.
+An in-block. limit for non-AAS BS and AAS BS are not necessary as long as the “BS FDD to BS TDD” scenario does not need to be addressed.
 However, administrations may choose to set an e.i.r.p. limit for BS if needed on a national or local basis (e.g. to limit the risk of terminal station receiver blocking).

 Out-of-block limits for FDD MFCN Base Station

-Table 1 defines the out-of-block BEM requirements for MFCN base stations within the spectrum licensed to operators of MFCN networks.
+Table 1 defines the out-of-block BEM requirements for non-AAS MFCN base stations within the spectrum licensed to operators of MFCN networks.
+Table 2 contains the corresponding out-of-block BEM requirements for AAS MFCN base stations.

-It should be noted that these requirements have been derived from the characteristics of macro base stations, with the assumption of an in-block e.i.r.p. limit of 61 dBm/5 MHz.
+It should be noted that for non-AAS BS these requirements have been derived from the characteristics of macro base stations, with the assumption of an in-block e.i.r.p. limit of 61 dBm/5 MHz.

-Transition requirements – BS BEM out-of-block e.i.r.p. limits per antenna
+Transition requirements – non-AAS BS BEM out-of-block e.i.r.p. limits per antenna